shocknet/web-client/README.md

 The Shock Web-Client allows non-Shockwallet users to interact with your feed.
 This is a fully static client app which communicates to the network directly.

-This repo is automatically delivered to a github page at [Shock.Pub](https://shock.pub)
+This repo is automatically delivered to a github page at [Shock.Pub](https://shock.pub), you can also link your visitors to other Web-Clients including [Lightning.Page](https://Lightning.Page) or [Satoshi.Watch](https://satoshi.watch)

 Wallet users may direct the public to their feed via `https://shock.pub/your_public_key`